Willowbrook Ballroom: History

 Willowbrook Ballroom attracted some of the most popular bands of their times including Ozzie Nelson and his orchestra in the 1930s with lead singer Harriet Hilliard.
 The 1940s orchestras of Harry James, Les Brown and Count Basie played the ballroom, and singers Frank Sinatra, Doris Day And Helen O'Connell graced the stage, later so did Wayne King, Guy Lombardo, Sammy Kaye, Jimmy Dorsey, Bob Crosby, Dick Jurgens, Glenn Miller Orchestra and Gene Krupa.
+Theatre organist Hal Pearl known as "The King of the Organ" occasionally played in the ballroom between sets and sometimes offered his own concerts.

 In 1955, as ballrooms across the country scaled down or closed, the Verderbars set out on a course to further expand their operations.
 A 20000 ft addition installed new kitchens, a restaurant and a private room for parties and banquets.

 In 1959 the entire Oh Henry complex was renamed Willowbrook Ballroom.
 The 1960s were bringing record crowds to the ballroom, but toward the end of that decade, the public’s taste in entertainment underwent a radical change and fewer people took up ballroom dancing.

 Willowbrook Ballroom survived by having contemporary bands share the stage on the same evening with the top ballroom bands.

 As popular music changed, the entertainers on Willowbrook’s stage also changed, particularly on Friday night.
 Chubby Checker played the ballroom as did The Cryan' Shames, The Association, The Buckinghams, Otis Day and the Knights, Duke Tumatoe and The All Star Frogs, The Village People, and Martha Reeves.
 Songwriter James Holvay first saw Carl Bonafede at the age of 14 when Carl was singing at The Willowbrook Ballroom as a front man for the Gem-Tones.
 It was one of Jim Lounsbury's local record hops.

+In the 1980's, the Sunday afternoon Tea Dance was "billed as an over-40 dance" said a fox-trotting patron interviewed by Ron Grossman for the Chicago Tribune.
+"But over 60 more accurately describes most of us."
+Many were divorced or widowed senior citizens.

 In 1997 the Verderbar family sold the Ballroom to Birute and Gediminas Jodwalis.
 The Willowbrook Ballroom is located at 8900 Archer Avenue, Willow Springs, Illinois, 60480.